bravecorvus/caddy-secrets/README.md

 To use it you need to compile your own version of caddy with this plugin.
 First fetch the code

 - `go get -u github.com/mholt/caddy/...`
+- **(No Longer a valid git repo)**`go get -u github.com/startsmartlabs/caddy-secrets`
-- `go get -u github.com/startsmartlabs/caddy-secrets`
+- `go get -u github.com/gilgameshskytrooper/caddy-secrets`

-Update the file in `$GOPATH/src/github.com/mholt/caddy/caddy/caddymain/run.go` and import `_ "github.com/startsmartlabs/caddy-secrets"`.
+Update the file in `$GOPATH/src/github.com/mholt/caddy/caddy/caddymain/run.go` and import `_ "github.com/gilgameshskytrooper/caddy-secrets"`.
 Then update the file in `$GOPATH/src/github.com/mholt/caddy/caddyhttp/httpserver/plugin.go` and add "secrets" at the start of the `var directives` list.
 If there are plugins that come before secrets on the list, they won't have access to the values read from the yaml file.

 And finally build caddy with: